elevatedMinds/Web-Programming/notes.md

 ```

 in the components where you want to refer to the Bootstrap styles, you can import the Bootstrap style sheet from the imported NPM package just like you would other CSS files.
-- JSX file containing a React component element named Demo would cause React to load the Demo component, get the JSX returned from the component, and insert the result into the place of the Demo element.

 ## Git & GitHub